DiGro/QGIS-Documentation/docs/developers_guide/qtcreator.rst

     .. image:: img/image07.jpeg

     You are almost ready to build.
-Just one note: QtCreator will need write permissions on the install prefix.
+Just one note: Qt Creator will need write permissions on the install prefix.
 By default (which I am using here) QGIS is going to get installed to ``/usr/local/``.
 For my purposes on my development machine, I just gave myself write permissions to the /usr/local directory.